eyramm/emailGenerator/README.md

 **-t**: Target - This is the target email for email forwarding.

 **-o**: Output - This specifies the name of the file containing the email list.
 The default file is *emails.csv*

+Two files are generated in the end - emails.csv and forwarding,csv